jh0152park/Firebase_Twitter/README.md

 And it's combine Firebase and ReactJS, also using chakraui for css.

 # Bug Fix History
-- user profile re render immediately at left bottom of timeline screen  when after edit user name.
+- user profile re render immediately at left bottom of timeline screen  when after change user name.

 # Work Results